 We are to turn to God, not people.

-Romans 12:2 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
-Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.
+Romans 12:2 2 Don’t be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what is the good, well-pleasing, and perfect will of God.
+WEB

 Following God is following truth, not hypocrisy